SlaterJamesSmith/sjs-portfolio/README.md

 - Live links
 - Deployment to custom URL address

+### Technologies Used
+- jQuery
+- SASS / SCSS

+For questions about this project, reach Slater Smith at smithslater@gmail.com

 *This software is licensed under the MIT license* Copyright (c) 2019 **_Slater Smith_**